Tuition Remission Information

-The dollar value per credit hour of tuition remission is the same for master’s, specialist, and doctoral students.
+The dollar value per credit hour of tuition remission is based on the standard university tuition rate and is the same for master’s, specialist, and doctoral students.
 Tuition remission requires full-time enrollment in required coursework taken as part of your degree program.
 See Full-time Enrollment Requirements and Financial Information in the Graduate Catalog for more information.

-Tuition remission covers the resident (in-state) tuition fee, but not the local university fees (student activity fee, athletic fee, transportation fee, etc.).
+Tuition remission covers the resident (in-state) tuition fee, but not the local university fees or other program charges (student activity fee, athletic fee, transportation fee, market rate program fees, etc.).
 The current resident tuition rate is $288.16 per credit hour for graduate courses.
-All other fees associated with a resident credit hour are local university fees.
+All other fees associated with a resident credit hour are local university fees or program related charges.
 See UCF Tuition and Fees for details about these charges.

 Tuition Waivers vs. Tuition Payments

 GTAs and university fellows receive tuition remission in the form of tuition waivers, while GRAs and GAs receive tuition remission in the form of tuition payments from their employing units.
 All classes of GTAs, including instructors of record, teaching assistants, and graders, receive tuition waivers for their service to the teaching mission of the university.
 Waivers trump payments, thus, students with university fellowships receive a waiver, even if they also have a GRA assistantship.
 Students with mixed assignments receive waivers for the GTA portion of their assignment.